OzzyCzech/fromArray/readme.md

 echo json_encode($example, JSON_PRETTY_PRINT);
 ```

-And that will be results...
+And that will be the result:

 ```json
 {